RAJARANJITH1999/Data_Engineer_Projects/Olympic_Data_Visualization/Readme.md

 # Contact

-For any queries or suggestions, feel free to reach out to me on LinkedIn: https://www.linkedin.com/in/raja-ranjith-kumar-asileti-2375a514a/
+For any queries or discussions/suggestions, feel free to reach out to me on LinkedIn: https://www.linkedin.com/in/raja-ranjith-kumar-asileti-2375a514a/